zimmermanc/rl-toolbox-lambda/README.md

-Create Cloudwatch rule to execute lambda script as often as Wyndham would like this script run.
+Create Cloudwatch rule to execute lambda script as often as you would like this script run.